awsdocs/amazon-fsx-windows-user-guide/doc_source/using-data-dedup.md

 }
 ```

- This command modifies the default `BackgroundOptimization` schedule to run on days Monday to Wednesday and Saturday, starting the job at 8:00 am each day, with a maximum duration of 9 hours, after which the job will stop if it still running\.
+ This command modifies the default `BackgroundOptimization` schedule to run on days Monday to Wednesday and Saturday, starting the job at 8:00 am each day, with a maximum duration of 9 hours, after which the job stops if it is still running\.

  To modify the minimum file age before optimizing setting, use the `Set-FSxDedupConfiguration` command\.